Dameon1/quickServerSQL/README.md

 - Change into this folder.
 - Run 'npm install'.
 - Optionally you can run 'npm test' to ensure everything is working.

+## Important
+- You must have a SQL server running to use.
+XAMPP or WAMP.